lividhen/Luma3DS/README.md

 Since v8.0, Luma3DS has its own in-game menu, triggerable by <kbd>L+Down+Select</kbd> (see the [release notes](https://github.com/LumaTeam/Luma3DS/releases/tag/v8.0)).

+This fork is nanquitas fork with the brightness control form DullPointer's fork.
+Wow, that was a mouthfull.

 #
 ### Compiling
 * Prerequisites